-2. System Memory (DRAM & SRAM)
+2. System Memory

-This motherboard supports four 72-pin SIMMs (Single Inline Memory Modules) of 4MB, 8MB, 16MB, or 32MB to form a memory size between 8MB to 128MB.
-The DRAM can be either 60ns or 70ns Fast Page Mode (FPM) (Asymmetric or Symmetric) or Enhanced Data Output (EDO).
+This motherboard supports six 72-pin SIMMs (Single Inline Memory Modules) of 4MB, 8MB, 16MB, 32MB, or 64MB to form a memory size between 8MB to 384MB.
+The DRAM can be either 60ns or 70ns Fast Page Mode (FPM) (Asymmetric or Symmetric), Extended Data Out (EDO), or Burst Extended Data Out (BEDO).
 SIMMs must be installed in pairs so that each bank contains two of the same size memory modules.
-Maximum memory size of SIMM's must be 128MB or less.
+Maximum memory size of each memory bank must be 128MB or less.
+To support Error Checking and Correcting (ECC), you must use true (opposed to phantom parity generated by TTL chips) 36-bit parity-type SIMM (e.g. 8 chips + 4 parity chips) in pairs for all modules.
+Mixing 32-bit non-parity SIMM (e.g. 8 chips) and 36-bit SIMM (e.g. 12 chips) will work minus the ECC feature.